 With blowtorch in hand Dennis Lee Mitchell, then a ceramicist, was inspired by the soot left on a piece of paper that had been accidentally grazed.
-In the spirit of a true abstract expressionist, Mitchell represents himself on his own terms using the rarely executed medium of smoke even as he walks in the footsteps of Yves Klein, Claudio Parmigianni, who both experimented with smoke.
-Unlike his predecessors smoke has been his primary medium to date.
+In the spirit of a true abstract expressionist, Mitchell represents himself on his own terms using the rarely executed medium of smoke even as he walks in the footsteps of Yves Klein and Claudio Parmiggiani, who both experimented with smoke.
+Unlike his predecessors, however, smoke has been his primary medium to date.

 Mitchell uses an acetylene torch to achieve lines and fields of black and grey, sometimes brown, that are the residual smoke from the flame.
 As the smoke hits the surface of paper it records the trajectory of its movement and thus Mitchell’s pieces are conceivably motion recorded, a brief moment encapsulated like visual poetry.
 Quite ephemeral.
 The more slowly the torch passes over the paper, the blacker the mark, while the lighter lines come from a more quickly moving torch.
 Mitchell uses relatively thick cotton papers and treats them with a liquid containing a substance similar to marble dust, to which the smoke adheres once dry.
 Mitchell is also experimenting with colored smoke as if daguerreotype meets Kodachrome.